Maria Znamenska

 8 min read

+It is simple a misconception.
 There are a lot of similar examples of AI misconceptions when famous professors and specialists in the field of ophthalmology made predictions that artificial intelligence is rapidly gaining strength in the eyecare industry.
 This gives rise to many myths and fears around the introduction of AI in clinical practice.
-More and more eye care professionals have faced the question: will artificial intelligence replace ophthalmologists and optometrists in the near future?
+Will optometrists be replaced by AI?
+What about ophthalmologists?
+What is going on?

 The increased attention to the issue of optometrists and ophthalmologists replaced by AI was also provoked by a World Economic Forum (WEF) report.
 According to this report, people can lose 85 million jobs by 2025 due to the shifting division of labor between people and machines.